timonmat/docker-xmr-stak-cpu/README.md

-Neffets has made this much better, so this repo is *deprecated*. https://github.com/neffets/docker-xmr-stak-cpu
+Neffets has made this much better, so this repo is practically *deprecated*. https://github.com/neffets/docker-xmr-stak-cpu ...(although it seems I still update occasionally)

-# What is XMR-Stak-CPU?
+# What is XMR-Stak?

-XMR-Stak-CPU is a universal Stratum pool miner.
-This is the CPU-mining version.
+XMR-Stak is a universal Stratum pool miner.
+This is a build for CPU-mining only.

-This docker image autoconfigures threads as suggested by xmr-stak-cpu.
-All xmr-stak-cpu's config.txt variables can be configured with docker run environment variables.
+This docker image autoconfigures threads by simply getting the core count.
+All xmr-stak's config.txt variables can be configured with docker run environment variables.

 ## Links